circuitdao/docs/docs/glossary.md

 **Eve state.** The state of an eve coin.

+**Fee coin.** An coin that is included in a spend bundle to pay transaction fees to the farmer.

 **Fixed arg.** An curried arg that cannot be changed by protocol operations and whose value is known prior to protocol deployment.
 These are typically mods or mod hashes.

 **Fixed state.** The fixed args of a coin's state.
 In case of the protocol, the fixed state always includes the treehash of the coin's mod after the other fixed args are curried, but before any immutable or mutable args are curried.
 In the protocol's source code, this arg is always named MOD_HASH.

+**Funding coin.** A coin included in a spend bundle to release mojos to be absorbed by one of more other coins.
+Depending on the coins spent in the transaction, a funding coin can be a plain XCH coin or a BYC or CRT CAT.
+For example, a plain XCH funding coin is used when depositing collateral to a vault.

 **Governance.** TODO